Administration Traineeships for Media Literacy Organisation

 Lie Detectors is committed to building an inclusive environment for people of all backgrounds and everyone is encouraged to apply.
 Lie Detectors is an Equal Opportunity Employer and does not discriminate on the basis of race, color, gender, sexual orientation, gender identity or expression, religion, disability, national origin, protected veteran status, age, or any other status protected by applicable national, federal, state, or local law.

-Lie Detectors strives to maintain a healthy work/life balance for its team.
+We strive to maintain a healthy work/life balance across the team.

 - Enter and process the vital feedback we receive from participating students to facilitate our analysis and advocacy work (data entry)